Facebook

 No win no fee guaranteed, plus it makes up for lost wages

-Useful hints & tips for WorkCover compensation payout
+Useful hints & tips for the WorkCover claims process

 It can be an extremely stressful time after you’ve suffered any type of work related injury.
 The Personal Injury Lawyers are here to help you navigate the complex legal process with some useful tips and tricks to strengthen your compensation claim.

-WorkCover QLD was established to ensure that all employers in the state are able to meet the compensation entitlements for their injured workers, but it is not the only workplace insurance provider.
-Some companies are licensed as “self-insurers” which means any workers compensation claims will be managed under their own scheme.
-These are usually large organisations with the capacity to meet the expense of running their own workers compensation schemes under the relevant workers compensation legislation in QLD.
+Some companies are licensed as “self-insurers” which means any workers’ compensation claims will be managed under their own scheme.
+These are usually large organisations with the capacity to meet the expense of running their own workers’ compensation schemes under the relevant workers’ compensation legislation in QLD.

 The Personal Injury Lawyers can help if you are unsure about where to direct your claim for workers compensation.
 Contact our specialist workplace injury lawyers today.